 As a former newspaper reporter, I have worked extensively on long-term “authentic, engaging” projects that feature at least one “complex question, problem, or challenge” in the form of newspaper articles at the interscholastic, collegiate, and professional levels.
 These projects — which started with students developing story ideas, researching and interviewing for information, writing articles and editorials, and publishing them on a monthly or weekly basis, enabled me to experience the inherent benefits of PBL, which enabled me to successfully navigate my journey to become the first member of my immediate family to graduate from college, to start and manage my own web hosting company for almost 10 years, and later to become a teacher.
 I still use the skills I learned through those projects today, as evidenced by this website — even this very article.

 One of the key traits PBL helps build is intrinsic motivation.
 When students have meaningful work to do in which they have both voice and choice, they will move mountains (and show up in your classroom at the oddest times) to complete the tasks at hand.
 When students ask you all day long if they can come to your room to work on their projects, when they ask you if they can take the projects home to work on them (as if I’m going to say no!), then you know you’ve engaged your students.
+When students ask you all day long if they can come to your room to work on their projects, when they ask you if they can take the projects home to work on them (as if I'm going to say no!), then you know you've engaged your students.
+Click To Tweet

 This is how project based learning and service learning projects go beyond worksheets or textbook-based assignments.
 Students are expected to take the lead while the teacher provides guidance from the side.
 These lessons are not meant for a teacher to stand at the front of the room and pour knowledge into students, but for students to collaborate with one another and the teacher, to build critical thinking skills as they solve project-based problems using the tools at their disposal, to exercise their creativity in written or spoken expression, and to communicate a common or individual message to an authentic audience.
 I’ve built the lessons around the p21 Framework for 21st Century Learning, which I actually learned way back in a 20th century high school journalism classroom while eating Crazy Bread on a Monday afternoon as we worked like mad to put the school newspaper to bed.